78sForge/LowPolyTerrainBuilder/addons/lowpolyterrain/README.md

 An intuitive, optimized, and robust 3D terrain sculpting tool tailored for creating organic low-poly landscapes inside the Godot 4 editor.

+## ✅  **Update information for v1.0.10 (Make your life colorful):**
+Key additions:
+* brush mode dependend brush circle to directly see which mode is active plus mode label, radius and strength

 ## ✅  **Update information for v1.0.9 (The UI & Workflow Update):**
 Version 1.0.9 introduces an overhaul of the user interface and editing ergonomics.
 Key additions:
-	- a horizontal viewport toolbar
+* a horizontal viewport toolbar
-	- configurable hotkeys for brush tools and brush radius scaling
+* configurable hotkeys for brush tools and brush radius scaling
-	- a wireframe display for all polygons
+* a wireframe display for all polygons
-	- brush radius dependend activation and deactivation of chunks
+* brush radius dependend activation and deactivation of chunks

 ## ✅ **Update information for v1.0.8 (Optimization):**
 With v1.0.7, a very resource-intensive (GPU-heavy) default ShaderMaterial was used, causing frame drops on weaker systems.
 This issue has been resolved in v1.0.8.
 I also tested this add-on on my mobile device, achieving up to 1000 FPS within the editor.